nodejs/node-addon-api/doc/async_promise.md

 virtual void Napi::AsyncPromise<T>::BaseTask::OnOK();
 ```

-The method is scheduled on the main event loop following
+This method is executed on the main event loop following
-successfull completion of `<T>::Execute()`.
-The default implementation
+successfull completion of `Execute()`.
+N-API functions are available
+to the implementation of this method.

-resolves the promise with the JavaScript `undefined` value.
-Override this
+The default implementation resolves the promise with the JavaScript
-method to perform custom promise resolution.
+`undefined` value.
+Override this method to perform custom promise
+resolution.

 #### Arguments
 None

 ### OnCancel